coffee4urhead/JavaScript-DOM-Manipulation/README.md

  ---[I would also like to mention Kevin Powell and Web Dev Simplified for making css more easy to understand and practise]---
  ---[I also found aspiration in SoftUni academy where i am currently studying and gathering all of that knowledge!]---
- ---[I would also like to thank shopify for groupinf more than 500+ selections of quotes that i chose from!]---
+ ---[I would also like to thank shopify for groupinf more than 500+ selections of quotes that i chose from!]--- --[I think i should also mention another qoute resource website i found on my favourite author of qoutes and life lessons David Goggins == invajy.com]---

  ### What i would like to focus on from then on ###